mcfrith/tandem-genotypes/README.md

     chr22  41914573  41914611  GCGCGA
     chr22  41994883  41994923  TG

+If you are using the "hg38" human genome, you can supply repeats with the included file `hg38-disease-tr.txt`, which has a few disease-associated repeats:

+    tandem-genotypes hg38-disease-tr.txt alignments.maf

 ## Gene input

 You can supply genes in these formats: refGene.txt, refFlat.txt,